 See more on our Service Opportunities with CADA page about open Intergroup positions, special project committees and other volunteer opportunities.
 Bring your thoughts and ideas how to grow our fellowship while taking your recovery to the next level.
 See the CADA Intergroup Business Meeting page.

-every 3rd Sat of the month
+every 3rd Sat of the month by conference call

 Please join us to: